CSIRO-enviro-informatics/loci.cat/loci-datasets.md

 All other feature properties are application specific, thus not normally of direct interest in the context of Loc-I.

 ## Implementation as linked data
-The Loc-I core feature model uses elements from the following standard RDF vocabaularies
+The Loc-I core feature model uses elements from the following standard RDF vocabularies

 | prefix | namespace | description |
 | --- | --- | --- |